Background and Concept

 Rooms and Cottages

-The house has six en-suite rooms, two of which are larger master bedrooms that look out to the front and behind the house are a collection of cosy cottages which are ideal for families and guest with pets.
+The house has six en-suite rooms, two of which are larger master bedrooms that look out to the front and behind the house are a collection of cosy cottages which are ideal for families and guests with pets.
 All the rooms in the house are furnished as you would expect a Scottish country house to be, think tweed, tartan and brocade fabrics, plenty of scatter cushions and antique wooden furniture which gives that warm cosy feeling.
 Worth noting that rooms can also be changed from doubles to twins too.

 Rooms feature everything you could need, Wifi, Bose Speaker, Tea and Coffee making facilities, while there are glorious Arran Aromatic products in the bathrooms and welcome miniatures of Glenmorangie Original in every room.
-One thing rooms lack is a TV (they are available on request however) at first I was surprised when I couldn’t find the TV, but during the stay I didn’t even miss it and actually was quite glad not to have one.
+One thing rooms lack is a TV (they are available on request however) at first I was surprised when I couldn’t find the TV, but during the stay, I didn’t even miss it and actually was quite glad not to have one.

 Master Bedrooms

 We stayed in one of the master bedrooms the Morayshire, which sits above the Morning Room.
-Five magnificent windows look out to the Moray Firth, beach and gardens, when we arrived we sat down enjoyed a whisky at the sofas by the windows and looking out at the incredible view.
+Five magnificent windows look out to the Moray Firth, beach and gardens, when we arrived we sat down enjoyed a whisky at the sofas by the windows and looked out at the incredible view.

-The bed is king size and both sides of the bed have plugs for that all important phone charging. and in the evening there is a turn down service.
+The bed is king size and both sides of the bed have plugs for that all-important phone charging. and in the evening there is a turndown service.
 One thing to note is the lack of any noise at all, I had one of the best sleeps ever, partly down to copious amounts of wine and whisky, but also the peacefulness of the area, there is no noise pollution here.

 All the bathrooms in the house are marble in finish, the Morayshire bathroom includes both a corner bath, walk in shower and beautifully thick bathrobes.